In the coronavirus family, I ask...

 Software capable of tracing the genealogy, or phylogeny, of any organism with DNA.
 "A phylogenetic tree is the equivalent of a family tree, which allows us to trace the relationships between individuals from the same family.
 This "genealogy" is reconstructed here by comparing the genomes of different species."
 The genome of a virus is made up of over 30,000 "chemical building blocks" - nucleotides - which need to be analyzed in order to reconstruct the itinerary of the virus and trace what is known as a "chain of transmission".

 RNA sequences - modified DNA - of SARS-CoV-2 were compared by the software with all those contained in existing databases, establishing a strong link of proximity with a virus present in bats and pangolins.
-The analysis of these sequences also enabled us to determine that the current epidemic began with a single zoonotic event, i.e. a single case of animal-to-human transfer.
+The analysis of these sequences also enabled us to determine that the current epidemic began with a single zoonotic event, in other words, a single case of animal-to-human transfer.
 "If there had been several events, the virus tree would not have the same form, but would present several sub-trees, each corresponding to a transfer of a viral strain from animal to human.

 Tracking and forecasting virus evolution